mdancho84/mdancho84.github.io/_posts/2017-2-2-Recreating-RViews-Reproducible-Finance-Post.md

 # Data Import  <a class="anchor" id="data-import"></a>

 Alright, now is where things get interesting!
-Let's take a peak at the differences in how you might get data to solve this problem.
+Let's take a peek at the differences in how you might get data to solve this problem.

 ## RViews